CormacdeBarra/wavebreak-media/README.md

 ## Comments
 1. I chose to use CSS in JS for two reasons.
 SASS and other CSS pre-processors add extra complexity to building CSS.
 They require dependencies like ruby and others and can cause build errors on windows machines (I have found this in the past anyway)
-2. SASS uses BEM selectors which can be a bit of a nightmare where nested classes are concerned. emotion solves thisby adding a hash to classNames e.g (<div class="css-js6jah-header">Image Details</div>) .
+2. SASS uses BEM selectors which can be a bit of a nightmare where nested classes are concerned. emotion solves thisby adding a hash to classNames e.g ("class="css-js6jah-header">Image Details") .
 This allows us to have shorter and easier to manage class names

 There are some warnings when the tests are run.
 Didn't get time to fix them.